Scroll to top

 Available Services in Istanbul

-Licensed close protection officers familiar with Istanbul's complex urban environment.
+Licensed close protection officers familiar with Istanbul's complex cross-continental urban environment and current threat picture.

 Executive Protection

-Discreet executive protection for corporate travellers and VIPs visiting Istanbul.
+Discreet executive protection for corporate travellers and VIPs, with advance work and contingency planning for incidents affecting movement.

 Security Drivers

-Professional drivers with route knowledge across Istanbul's European and Asian sides.
+Professional drivers with route knowledge across Istanbul's European and Asian sides, including Bosphorus crossing planning.

 Compliance